A LiveJournal community is a journal where many users post entries about a similar topic. Users who are interested in a particular subject can find

 - Watchers: A community typically has at least one watcher, who has friended the community.
 Watchers, not members, can see the community's entries on their Friends page.
 Up to 150 watchers (or 5000 watchers on ?mode=full pages) are displayed on a Community Info page.

-- Paid Account Benefits: Communities and personal journals have different Paid Account benefits.
-Owner and maintainers of communities with paid accounts can send mass mailing to its members.
+- Account with Professional package of service Benefits: Communities and personal journals have different account with Professional package of service benefits.
+Owner and maintainers of communities with accounts with Professional package of service can send mass mailing to its members.

 - Security: Entries with Private or Custom security cannot be posted in a community.
 Entries can be posted so that Everyone can see them or just Members.